dflib/dflib/README.md

 DataFrame is a 2-dimensional table containing some data (numbers, Strings, Objects) in columns and rows.
 You can think of it as a programming analog of a table in a spreadsheet (or in a DB).
-DataFrame is a data structure ubiquitous in data transformation and analysis in Python ([pandas](https://pandas.pydata.org/)), R, [Apache Spark](https://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes), etc.
+DataFrame data structure is ubiquitous in data transformation and analysis in Python ([pandas](https://pandas.pydata.org/)), R, [Apache Spark](https://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes), etc.